xp44mm/Notebook/F#/Programming with Objects.md

 #### Note

-In object-oriented languages, implementing types in multiple ways is commonly called polymorphism, which you may call polymorphism of implementation. polymorphism of this kind is present throughout F#, and not just with respect to the object constructs. in functional programming, the word polymorphism is used to mean generic type parameters. these are an orthogonal concept discussed in Chapters 2 and 5.
+In object-oriented languages, implementing types in multiple ways is commonly called *polymorphism*, which you may call *polymorphism of implementation*.
+Polymorphism of this kind is present throughout F#, and not just with respect to the object constructs. in functional programming, the word *polymorphism* is used to mean generic type parameters. these are an orthogonal concept discussed in Chapters 2 and 5.

 ---

 ### Implementing Object Interface Types Using Concrete Types

 It's common to have concrete types that both implement one or more object interface types and provide additional services of their own.
 Collections are a primary example, because they always implement `IEnumerable<'T>`.
-To give another example, in Listing 6-5 the type MutableCircle is defined as follows:
+To give another example, in Listing 6-5 the type `MutableCircle` is defined as follows:

 ```F#
 type MutableCircle() =